 Different intensities and shades of orangy pink diamonds.
 From left to right:

 Fancy Brownish Orangy Pink, Fancy Deep Brownish Orangy Pink, Fancy Light Orangy Pink, Fancy Orangy Pink, Fancy Intense Orangy Pink, Fancy Vivid Orangy Pink, Fancy Deep Orangy Pink

 Other Famous Orangy Pink Diamonds

 Although there aren't any famous orangy pink diamonds, which is part of why the Hortensia Diamond is so famous, there are other famous pink and orange diamonds, as well as pink diamonds with secondary colors.
 The Martian Pink, the Skull Star Diamond, and the Pink Star are all examples of famous pink diamonds.
 The Pumpkin diamond is one of the only famous orange diamonds, but stones such as the Great Chrysanthemum Diamond the Koi Diamond are instances of famous diamonds that also display an orange color.
 The Star of the South is a famous brown diamond, classified as a light pinkish-brown diamond.

 Leibish Orangy Pink Diamonds

-Leibish & Co. is known around the world for its wide range of color diamonds and unique color diamond jewelry, including pink diamonds and even orangy pink stones.
-One of Leibish & Co.'s most extravagant pieces actually includes an orangy pink diamond.
+LEIBISH is known around the world for its wide range of color diamonds and unique color diamond jewelry, including pink diamonds and even orangy pink stones.
+One of LEIBISH's most extravagant pieces actually includes an orangy pink diamond.
 The extraordinary fancy orangy pink cushion diamond ring displays a 1.63-carat fancy orangy pink diamond and is set in 18K rose gold with colorless and fancy pink diamonds surrounding the center stone.
 It is truly a magnificent jewel that can be appreciated by anyone who enjoys undeniable beauty.